redhat-best-practices-for-k8s/perfdive/README.md

 - **Quick Highlights**: Simple `highlight` command for instant weekly summaries with bullet points
 - **Automatic Journaling**: Maintain a running log in GitHub Gist - configure once, auto-updates forever
-- **AI-Powered Insights**: Uses Ollama to generate accomplishment summaries with "why" explanations
+- **AI-Powered Insights**: Uses Ollama to generate accomplishment summaries with "why" explanations focused on impact to Red Hat, partners, customers, and open source
 - Fetches Jira issues assigned to a specific user within a date range
 - **GitHub Integration**: Automatically detects and fetches context from GitHub URLs in Jira issues
 - **GitHub User Activity**: Optional feature to fetch user's personal GitHub activity by matching their email